zhuq00/zhuq00/README.md

 Detail-oriented IT professional skilled in providing exceptional customer support, resolving technical issues, and maintaining IT systems.
-Currently preparing for CompTIA Security+ certification to further strengthen cybersecurity and IT support expertise.
+Currently preparing for the CompTIA Security+ certification to further strengthen cybersecurity and IT support expertise.

 ## Objective

 With a background in Electrical Engineering and a long-standing passion for PC building, I have developed a strong interest in cybersecurity.
 I am now eager to transition into the field by pursuing a role as a Tier 1 SOC Analyst, where I can apply my technical foundation, problem-solving skills, and dedication to continuous learning.

 ## Projects
- <a href="https://google.com">Blue Team SOC Detection Engineering Project</a> <br>
+ <a href="[https://github.com/zhuq00/Blue-Team-SOC-Detection-Engineering-Project]">Blue Team SOC Detection Engineering Project</a> <br>
   <a href="https://google.com">Peppermint Ticketing Project</a>

 ## Skills